woblerr/gpbackman/COMMANDS.md

     - `""` - if backup is active;
     - date  in format `Mon Jan 02 2006 15:04:05` - if backup is deleted and deletion timestamp is set.

-If the `--timestamp` option is specified, the following additional information is provided:
+If the `--detail` option is specified, the following additional information is provided:
 * `OBJECT FILTERING DETAILS` - details about object filtering:
     - if `include-table` or `exclude-table` filtering was used, a comma-separated list of fully-qualified table names in the format `<schema>.<table>`;
     - if `include-schema` or `exclude-schema` filtering was used, a comma-separated list of schema names;